Tips for Visiting the Berlin Gendarmenmarkt Christmas Market

 The Gendarmenmarkt Christmas market serves up the traditional German foods, but you’ll also find Austrian and other cuisines.
 We’ve seen Kaiserschmarren (an Austrian pancake type dessert that’s cut up into strips) and a Dutch mini pancake treat.

 There was a place with baked potatoes with various toppings.
 You’ll find candied almonds and lots of other sweets.
 Plus several gourmet restaurants are at this Berlin Christmas market in heated tents.
-You definitely won’t go hungry here with so many delicious choices.
+Certain stands change from year to year, but you definitely won’t go hungry here with so many delicious choices.

 Of course you’ll find tasty hot Glühwein at stalls throughout the Gendarmenmarkt Christmas market.
 Choose from red and white, and if you want an extra kick, order it with a shot of liquor.
 It’s “mit Schuss” in German.